 10 Life Tips for How to Excel In Life

-Here are 10 life tips for how to excel in life so that you can be happily successful:
+The tips below will help you do all of the above.
+So, here are my top life tips for how to excel in life and be happily successful:

 #1: Redefine Success